Dipolog City Council

-The council is responsible for creating laws and ordinances under the city's jurisdiction.
+The council creates laws and ordinances under the city's jurisdiction.
 The mayor can veto proposed bills, but the council can override it with a two-thirds supermajority.

-The council meets at the Session Hall of the Sangguniang Panlungsod Building for their regular sessions.
+The council usually meets at the Session Hall of the Sangguniang Panlungsod Building along Padre Jose A. Ramon Street at Estaka for regular sessions.
+As of 2023, the Sangguniang Panlungsod Building is undergoing redevelopment, and the council temporarily meets and holds offices at the Function Room of the Boulevard Commercial Complex at the Dipolog Boulevard.

 Powers, duties and functions

 The Sangguniang Panlungsod, as the legislative body of the city, is mandated by the Local Government Code of 1991 (Republic Act No. 7160) to: